Starting a Tech Startup: What You Need to Know

 You should have a website, blog and social media presence.
 You should be active on all of these platforms.

-It's also important to have a good domain name for your startup so that when people search for it online they can easily find your site and remember it later on when they're ready to buy from you or sign up as one of your users.
+t's also important to have a good domain name for your startup so that when people search for it online, they can easily find your site and remember it later on when they're ready to buy from you or sign up as one of your users.
+For example, a fintech business looking to scale its visibility might work with a fintech SEO agency to optimise its website and content, ensuring it reaches the right audience and ranks well in search engines.

 Your goal should be to build a strong online presence for your startup so that customers will know who you are before they even meet with someone from the company in person!
 This will help them decide if they want to give their business away (and money) or not because there was no way for them to even know about us otherwise.